Foliot History, Family Crest & Coats of Arms

-England soon after Norman Conquest of England in 1066.
+The proud Norman name of Foliot was developed in England soon after Norman Conquest of England in 1066.
 It was name for a free-spirited or eccentric person.
 Further research showed the name was derived from the Latin word follis which formerly referred to anything filled with air, but which later took on metaphorical connotations of empty-headedness and vanity.
-CITATION[CLOSE]

 Early Origins of the Foliot family